Comment on page

 TzGo - Tezos Go SDK

-TzGo is Blockwatch's Tezos Golang SDK for Tezos, funded by grants from the Tezos Foundation.
+TzGo is Blockwatch's officially supported and maintained Tezos Golang SDK for Tezos, initially funded by grants from the Tezos Foundation.
 It is fully compatible with the Tezos Node RPC and free to use in commercial and non-commercial projects with a permissive license.

 TzGo supports binary and JSON encodings for all Tezos types including the Micheline smart contract data and all transaction formats.
 TzGo is easy to get started with and particularly suited for high-performance applications that read and write data to the Tezos blockchain.

-TzGo contains a full set of features to query, monitor, decode, translate, and debug data from the Tezos blockchain, in particular from Tezos smart contracts, as well as encode, sign, and broadcast transactions to the network.
+TzGo contains a full set of features to query, monitor, decode, translate, and debug data from the Tezos blockchain, in particular from Tezos smart contracts.
+It further enables encoding, signing, and broadcasting transactions to the Tezos network.
 TzGo works in a decentralized way by interacting directly with the Tezos node RPC without the need for third party APIs.

 TzGo is structured into packages that provide multiple layers of composable building blocks for maximum freedom of choice and composability.
 Application programmers can use more convenient high-level functionality which hides details and RPC calls or directly use low-level types for greater control of details.
 The current version of TzGo contains 5 core packages: